A herd of white-eared kob graze. This magnificent antelope lives nowhere else on Earth.

 Don’t be mistaken by looks and size as these dangerous animals are amongst the world’s deadliest.

-Living dead images from The Truth Behind Zombies on National Geographic Channel.
+See images from the Blowdown series on National Geographic Channel.

 Dr. Manning unlocks the mysteries of the most perfectly preserved T. Rex skull ever collected.